jcboyd/jcboyd.github.io/index.md

 ## Research interests

 I am most interested in deep learning and its applications.
-At MICS I am researching ways of improving [high content](https://en.wikipedia.org/wiki/High-content_screening) analysis using deep learning.

 ## Biography